gunzf0x/Issabel-PBX-4.0.0-RCE-Authenticated/README.md

 ## Description/Summary

-Issabel PBX 4.0.0 allows a logged in user to use `asterisk_cli` console to create files with 'xmldoc' and `dump` commands.
+Issabel PBX 4.0.0 allows a logged in user to use `asterisk_cli` console to create files with `xmldoc` and `dump` commands.
 This allows to execute remote commands based on the name of the uploaded files abusing 'restore.php'